Linky Notes

 Every tag works as a link, so you can click on any tag in any note or on the tags page and you will be redirected to the page with notes filtered by that tag, where you can continue filtering notes by adding new tags to the filter.

 Every note is accepting Markdown syntax.
-Even if you don't know, what is it, or you wouldn't be using Markdown, it enables you to sava a multiline text: to start a new paragraph you just need to leave an empty line after the previous paragraph (by clicking ENTER).
+Even if you don't what Markdown is or you won't use Markdown, it enables you to sava a multiline text: to start a new paragraph you just need to leave an empty line after the previous paragraph (by clicking ENTER).
 This is the most basic usage of Markdown in this app.

 As mentioned before, you can format your notes with Markdown.
 Using basic Markdown syntax enables you to add: